dustinpfister/blog_posts/_posts/nodejs-buffer-write.md

 ```

 ## 3 - Buffer write index offset and length of bytes to put in the buffer

+So then there is the subject of having control over the index value in the buffer to start writing, and the number of bytes to write to that buffer index forward.

 ```js
 let buff = Buffer.alloc(4);